Flea Eggs in Cats and Dogs:

 2 molecules are currently available:

 - methoprene is commonly combined with fipronil (Frontline® Plus or Combo and generics), permethrin (Duowin®), or natural pyrethrins (Adams Plus®)

-- pyriproxyfen is commonly associated with fipronil (Effipro Duo ®), dinotefuran (Vectra 3D®), permethrin (Ectoline Duo®), and imidacloprid (Advantage® and Advantix® and generics),
+- pyriproxyfen is frequently associated with fipronil (Effipro Duo ®), dinotefuran (Vectra 3D®), permethrin (Ectoline Duo®), and imidacloprid (Advantage® and Advantix® and generics),

 These products exist in the form of drops (the most practical), flea bombs, or flea shampoo.

 Note that permethrin should not be used in cats, as they can become intoxicated by licking their fur impregnated with the molecule.

 The IGRs applied to the animal are effective in two ways:

 - On the animal, they are taken up by adult female fleas whose eggs become non-viable.

 - On the ground, flea eggs and larvae may come in contact with pet hair or flea feces treated with IGRs.
 They will be prevented from hatching or molting.